Academy Overview

 Technical Requirements

 Participants must bring their own MacBook/MacBook Pro and know how to use it.
 This is not negotiable because we will be using tools optimized for macOS.
+As a baseline, we recommend having a 2021 or later MacBook Pro.
+An Apple Silicon Mac (M1/M2/M3/M4 Pro or Max chip) is highly recommended if buying a new machine.
 A good Craftsman invests in his tools.
 You will be working together with instructors, mentors, and other apprentices.
 Using similar tools makes that collaboration much smoother.

-RoleModel Software's headquarters is in growing Holly Springs, NC with a studio space specifically designed for collaboration.
+RoleModel Software's headquarters is in growing Apex, NC with a studio space specifically designed for collaboration.
 Our location is minutes from all the major highways used to navigate the Triangle (Raleigh-Durham-Chapel Hill).
-The Immersion Phase of the Academy must be completed onsite in our Holly Springs.
+The Immersion Phase of the Academy must be completed onsite in our Apex office.

-RoleModel leverages an Income Share Agreement (ISA) for participants to fund the tuition portion of the Craftsmanship Academy.
-Beyond Phase 1 (Immersion) successful candidates will receive a job offer to continue their apprenticeship at RoleModel.
+The initial Immersion training for the Academy requires a tuition payment from the participant.
+Beyond Phase 1 (Immersion) successful participants will receive a job offer to continue their apprenticeship at RoleModel.

 Let's Get Started!